WarrickSmith/WS-Portfolio-New/README.md

 WS-Portfolio-New is a personal portfolio project that showcases the work and skills of Warrick Smith.
 The portfolio includes a variety of projects, each with a detailed description and relevant links.
 The website is designed to be responsive and user-friendly, with a modern and clean design.

+This project is a React/Typescript re-write of my former profile site that was written in PHP.

 ## Key Technologies and Libraries

 This project is built using a variety of modern web development technologies and libraries: